leonp84/code-institute-project-2/README.md

 ### Future Ideas

-1. Adding state permanence: Adding the ability for the currently entered data to remain in the app even when the app is refreshed.
+1. Adding state permanence: Adding the ability for the currently entered data to remain in the app even when the browser is refreshed.

 2. Adding JSON import and export: Making it possible for users to actually save their data to an external file, that is saved on their computer hard drives and can again be imported later.
-In this way, the app can be used long term without the need of a back-end database.
+In this way, the app can be used long term even without a back-end database.

 3. Drag and Drop functionality: Allowing users to manually change the order of the to do list simply by dragging and dropping individual items to a new place in the list.

 ## Testing

 The site was extensively tested using various screen sizes of different heights/widths to check for layout breakage.
 All internal links were checked to be working.
-Most of the testing revolved around validating text input when new items are entered, or existing items edited.
+Most of the further testing revolved around validating text input when new items are entered, or existing items edited.

 ### Manual Testing